-- Where the Local Authority, Police or other agency remains concerned about the likelihood of further significant harm beyond an investigation of circumstances, a Child Protection Conference is likely to be called.
+7.44 Where the Local Authority, Police or other agency remains concerned about the likelihood of further significant harm beyond an investigation of circumstances, a Child Protection Conference is likely to be called.
 Staff may be invited to the conference and asked to submit a written report in advance.
 These meetings must always be attended and where the staff and Line Manager directly involved are not able to attend, the Designated Person for Safeguarding for that service should be notified to make arrangements for a substitute to attend.
-This should however only be the case where annual leave, ill health, other leave, or a vital existing work commitment prevent those directly involved from attending.
-If staff receiving an invitation to attend a conference or strategy meeting believes they are unable to attend, they must ensure that agreement to this is obtained from both Line Manager and the Designated Person. - Safeguarding Partners (formerly LSCB) procedures in all Local Authority areas.
+This should however only be the case where annual leave, ill health, other leave or a vital existing work commitment prevent those directly involved from attending.
+If staff receiving an invitation to attend a conference or strategy meeting believes they are unable to attend, they must ensure that agreement to this is obtained from both Line Manager and the Designated Person.

+- 7.45 The Child Protection Conference is a meeting held under the auspices of the local Safeguarding Partners (formerly LSCB) procedures in all Local Authority areas.
 Its purpose and functions are set out in government guidance: Working Together to Safeguard Children 2018.
-The conference exists to enable the sharing of information and analysis about a family and consider whether a child is likely to suffer further significant harm.
-In the event that such likelihood is agreed by the agencies and the Chair of the meeting, a formal child protection plan will be put into place.
+The conference exists to enable the sharing of information and analysis about a family and consider whether or not a child is likely to suffer further significant harm.
+In the event that such likelihood is agreed by the agencies and Chair of the meeting, a formal child protection plan will be put into place.
 This plan will outline a number of agency activities to be undertaken in order to ensure that children are safer in future.
 Where a conference determines a formal child protection plan is needed, the Conference Chair may request that Coram Group staff undertake certain roles consistent with the purpose of Coram services to participate in keeping the child or children safe.
-The Line Manager has an important part to play in this part of the conference in ensuring that the Coram Group accepts responsibilities for which it is suited. - 7.6 In such situations, Coram Group representatives might also be asked to be a part of a core group.
+The Line Manager has an important part to play in this part of the conference in ensuring that the Coram Group accepts responsibilities for which it is suited. - 7.46 In such situations, Coram Group representatives might also be asked to be a part of a core group.
 This is a group of professionals most closely involved with a family and which meets regularly between child protection conferences in order to evaluate the impact of the plan in safeguarding children.
 Coram would wish to be part of such core groups where there is relevant and substantial involvement with a child.